Criteria and restrictions to access reception conditions

 [13] Articles 51(1) and 56(1)-(2) Asylum Act.

-[9] Article 60(3)(f) Asylum Act.
-The meaning of “unjustified subsequent application” seems to indicate that the potential withdrawal or reduction would only intervene at the end of the 10-day admissibility/preliminary assessment as per Article 33(4).
-According to the information available to CPR, such possibility was not enforced in 2018 and 2019, as SEF referred subsequent applicants in need of housing to the relevant entities.
+[14] Article 60(3)(f) Asylum Act.
+The reference to an “unjustified subsequent application” seems to indicate that the potential withdrawal or reduction would only occur at the end of the 10-day admissibility/preliminary assessment as per Article 33(4).
+According to the information available to CPR, such possibility was not enforced in the past, as SEF referred subsequent applicants in need of housing to the relevant entities.
+AIMA’s practice in this regard is not yet clear.

 [15] Articles 51(1), 56(1) and 2(1)(ae) Asylum Act that entitle third-country nationals or stateless persons who have “presented” an asylum application to material reception conditions.
 The presentation of the asylum application is to be understood as preceding the registration of the asylum claim under Article 13(1) and (7) Asylum Act.